rillonline/writing/kearsarge/kearsarge.md

 Of course.
 I could talk with the people at the Elwood Street Diner.
 Perhaps someone there knew something, saw something, had an idea.

-"Investigator Camberwell," a man approached me as a left the building.
+"Investigator Camberwell."
+A man approached me as I left the building.
 I hesitated.
 He was unfamiliar to me and he knew my name and more disquieting, that I was an investigator.
 Should I summon the security officer?
 (Another feature of the Womyn's Cooperative Housing Authority.